-During FY 2013, Naval Air Station Oceana energy program initiatives saved 18 billion Btu and 39 million gallons of water from the prior year.
+During FY 2013, Naval Air Station Oceana energy program initiatives saved 18 billion Btu and 39 million gallons of water compared to FY 2012.
 Naval Air Station Oceana’s energy program sought to incorporate strategies that would limit financial stress on an already tight budget.
-They focused on energy awareness, new technologies to improve existing systems, increasing equipment performance, and identifying sustainable building infrastructure solutions.
-The team implemented a variety of projects including retro commissioning, installation of ground source heat pumps, and lighting upgrades.
-NAS Oceana also created the concept of Distributed Energy Teams as a key component of its awareness program to encourage a natural, friendly competitive environment that will install energy conscious behaviors.
-The teams will infuse interesting, informative, and diversified activities into the program to maintain command involvement and interest, while also remaining self-administering and self-sustaining.
-As a result of these and other program efforts, as of FY 2013 Naval Air Station Oceana reduced its energy intensity by 52% and water intensity by 24% over their respective baselines.
+It focused on measuring energy awareness, implementing new technologies to improve systems, increasing equipment performance, and identifying sustainable building infrastructure solutions.
+The team implemented a variety of projects, including retrocommissioning, installation of ground-source heat pumps, and lighting upgrades.
+Naval Air Station Oceana also created the concept of distributed energy teams as a key component of its awareness program to encourage a natural, friendly, competitive environment that will instill energy conscious behaviors.
+The teams will infuse interesting, informative, and diversified activities into the program to maintain command involvement and interest, and will continue to be self-administering and self-sustaining.
+These and other program efforts have enabled Naval Air Station Oceana to reduce its energy intensity by 52% and water intensity by 24% in FY 2013 over their respective baselines.

-In 2013 the Naval District of Washington built the foundation for a comprehensive energy program that reduced energy intensity by nearly 19% and water intensity by 13% from the respective baselines across the region’s six installations.
+In 2013 the Naval District Washington built the foundation for a comprehensive energy program that reduced energy intensity by nearly 19% and water intensity by 13% from the respective baselines across the region’s six installations.
 The program focuses on five energy pillars: energy culture, energy information, energy efficiency, renewable energy/alternative fuels, and energy security.
 Initiatives implemented in FY 2013 included establishing five teams to enhance energy leadership across the region.
-The teams focus on optimizing retro-commissioning projects; identifying potential renewable energy opportunities; collecting and analyzing data on fuel consumption; installing advanced metering and deploying smart grids that enable technologies to monitor, control, and respond to building and utility management systems; and coordinating system monitoring, administration and dispatch of staff.
-The program created 50 megawatts of renewable energy opportunity and brought the total of advanced metering infrastructure 99% installed with 37% actively connected.
-The Naval District of Washington’s comprehensive program forms the basis of its energy policy and fundamentally empowers all employees to use energy resources efficiently all the time.
+The teams focus on optimizing retrocommissioning projects; identifying potential renewable energy opportunities; collecting and analyzing data about fuel consumption; installing advanced metering and deploying smart grids that enable technologies to monitor, control, and respond to building and utility management systems; and coordinating system monitoring, administration, and dispatch of staff.
+The program created 50 megawatts of renewable energy opportunity and brought the total of advanced metering infrastructure to 99% installed with 37% actively connected.
+The Naval District Washington’s comprehensive program forms the basis of its energy policy and fundamentally empowers all employees to consistently and efficiently use energy resources.

 U.S. Department of Energy